 Walter Gonzalez is an entrepreneur by nature.
-He built GOJA from scratch more than 12 years back using his combined expertise in e-commerce, finance, legal, and accounting.
+He built GOJA over 15 years ago using his combined expertise in e-commerce, finance, legal, and accounting.

 These skillsets make the company one of the fastest-growing marketplace sellers on amazon.com.